hindassaad/hindassaad/README.md

 # 💫 About Me:
 Hi!
 My name is Hind, I'm a Mechatronics Engineering student at McMaster University, passionate about both film and backend development alike!
 Here I've uploaded some of my coursework and a couple of my passion projects.
-I'm currently working on a full-stack app and cleaning up this profile!
+I'm currently working on a full-stack app and cleaning up this profile.

 ## 🌐 Socials: